baharsayinalp/DSA-210-TERM-PROJECT/README.md

 I use Tiktok often throughout the day.
 Therefore, I want to see how much it has an impact on my life.

 # Data Resources
 The primary dataset for this project is my TikTok usage data, which I will download directly from the app.
-This data set includes timestamped activity logs, providing details about the time spent on tiktok and which contents I engage with.
-If available, it will also include the number of likes, comments, shares and hashtag information about the videos I watch.
+This data set includes timestamped activity logs, providing details about the time spent on tiktok, login history, type of content I engage with etc.

 My secondary dataset will be measurements of the time I spend on GoodNotes app, which I use for studying.
 This database will provide information about my productivity levels daily.
 Comparing these two datasets will help me to see if my productivity is correlated with my Tiktok usage.